 This post is the result of an off-hand comment Andrea made while I was driving her to work a couple weeks ago.
 Less than a mile from arriving at the hospital I felt the bright lights of someone behind me, driving uncomfortably close to my car.
-Tailgating is annoying at best, and I already wasn’t in a great mood that day.
+Tailgating is annoying at best, and I wasn’t in the best mood that day.

 So what did I do?
 I slowed down to hopefully frustrate my new-found enemy, as if I was doing them a favor by making them aware of their erroneous ways.